On the Generalization Mystery in Deep Learning: From Measurement to Control: Suppressing Weak Descent Directions

 In summary, \boldcenter{ If we suppress weak gradient directions by modifying SGD to use a robust average of per-example gradients that excludes outliers, generalization improves.
 This provides further direct evidence that weak directions are responsible for overfitting and memorization. }

 Finally, we notice that with a large amount of winsorization, there can be optimization instability (not to be confused with algorithmic stability which as we have seen is improved): training accuracy can fall after a certain point.
-We are not sure what causes it but conjecture that this is because of a strengthening of positive feedback loops in strong directions (see \Cref{sec:overview:feedback}).
+We are not sure what causes the instability but conjecture that this is because of a strengthening of positive feedback loops in strong directions.
+Positive feedback loops are discussed in \Cref{sec:overview:feedback}.

 \newbold{Scaling up.} Winsorization requires computing and storing many per-example gradients. \footnote{For exact computation, the storage would depend on $c$ and may be tractable for small $c$.
 This could be reduced further by employing approximations to compute streaming quantiles.} This makes it impractical for large datasets such as ImageNet, as well as inapplicable to popular networks such as ResNet-50 which employ batch normalization as per-example gradients are not defined in that case.